 Most of my time spent in this state has been on the highway.
 It was flat and boring and didn’t exactly pique my interest in returning.
-I had the chance to join my husband on a recent work trip to Orange Beach though, and it totally changed my mind about vacationing in Alabama!
+I had the chance to join my husband on a recent work trip there though, and it totally changed my mind about vacationing in Alabama!

 If you’re not familiar with this relaxing Gulf Coast beach destination, let me fill you in!
 Orange Beach is a charming, small town located on the Gulf of Mexico, right by the border of Alabama and Florida.
 The area is often referred to as the Emerald Coast or the Redneck Riviera … ha!

-If you’re wondering what to do in Orange Beach, Alabama, this travel guide is for you!
-I’ve rounded the best Orange Beach attractions, restaurants, and places to stay.
+If you’re wondering what to do in this beautiful coastal town, this travel guide is for you!
+I’ve rounded the best attractions, restaurants, and places to stay.

 Hit the Beach

 Okay, obviously you’re going to Orange Beach for the beach … so let’s start there!